Karissa Mueller, PLPC

 Despite being intelligent, hard-working and self-aware, my clients feel stuck just like you.
 On paper, their lives add up.
 But in reality?
 A part of them feels let-down and dissatisfied and that part is like a grubby little gremlin, always robbing their joy.
 The existence of this dissatisfied part drives them nuts – but not being able to figure out why everything sucks when nothing is wrong is even worse.

 To top it all off, some of their best qualities may work against them.
 In all their intelligent, hardworking, and self-aware glory, they are paralyzed by the abundance of self-care options.
-They feel like choosing the wrong one could send them back to square one. #aintnobodygottimeforthat
+Self-help books and apps often seem like the fast track to feeling better, but often either don’t create the lasting change my clients are looking for or worse, give them yet another thing to not be perfect at.
+They feel like choosing the wrong thing could send them back to square one. #aintnobodygottimeforthat

 And so, here you are.
 Considering counseling as the next thing to try.